rust-lang/rfcs/text/0000-undisambiguated-generics.md

 rather than tuples of comparisons of this form.
 We propose that resolving this ambiguity in favour of generic expressions to eliminate `::` is worth this small alteration to the existing parse.

-In addition, the latter case is forbidden in the Rust 2018 edition and so is only an ambiguity in the Rust 2015 Edition.

 ## Performance
 Apart from parsing ambiguity, the main concern regarding allowing `::` to be omitted was the potential performance implications.
 Although by the time we reach the closing angle bracket `>` we